 Investment Objective.
-The objective of the Sub-Fund is to achieve a long-term return in excess of the Benchmark by actively investing primarily in a portfolio of investment grade debt securities, globally, using financial derivative instruments to gain exposure to underlying assets, where appropriate.
+The objective of the Sub-Fund is to achieve a long-term return in excess of the Benchmark by actively investing primarily in a portfolio of investment grade Euro denominated corporate debt securities.

 Investment Policy.
-The Sub-Fund aims to invest at least 67% of its assets (excluding assets held for ancillary liquidity purposes) in investment grade debt securities (including ABS/MBS), either directly or through the use of financial derivative instruments ("FDI").
+The Sub-Fund aims to invest at least 67% of its assets (excluding assets held for ancillary liquidity purposes) in investment grade Euro denominated corporate debt securities.
 Issuers of these securities may be located in any country, including emerging markets.

-The Sub-Fund systematically includes environmental, social and governance ("ESG") analysis in its investment decisions on at least 75% of non-investment grade and emerging market sovereign securities and 90% of investment grade securities purchased.
+The Sub-Fund systematically includes environmental, social and governance ("ESG") analysis in its investment decisions on at least 90% of securities purchased.
 Pursuant to the Sub-Fund's ESG analysis, at least 51% of the Sub-Fund's assets are invested in issuers with positive environmental and/or social characteristics that follow good governance practices, as measured through the Investment Manager's proprietary ESG scoring methodology and/or third party data.
 The Sub-Fund promotes environmental and/or social characteristics.
-Further details on the ESG analysis applied and the environmental and social characteristics which the Sub-Fund promotes are provided below and in the annex to the Supplement.
+Further details on the ESG analysis applied are provided below.

-The Sub-Fund invests at least 10% of assets excluding cash, cash equivalents, money market funds and FDI for efficient portfolio management, in Sustainable Investments, as defined under SFDR, contributing to environmental or social objectives.
+The Sub-Fund invests at least 10% of assets excluding cash, cash equivalents, money market funds and derivatives for efficient portfolio management, in Sustainable Investments, as defined under SFDR, contributing to environmental or social objectives.

-In addition, the Investment Manager evaluates and applies values and norms based screening to implement exclusions on certain industries and issuers engaged in particular activities that run counter to ESG values and principles, as described below.
-To support this screening, the Investment Manager relies on third party provider(s) who identify an issuer's participation in or the revenue which they derive from activities that are inconsistent with the values and norms based screens.
-Further details on the screening process can be found below and in the Sub-Fund's full exclusion policy which can be found on https://am.jpmorgan.com/content/dam/jpm-am-aem/emea/regional/en/policies/exclusion-policy/jpm-etf-icav-active-global-aggregate-bond-ucits-exclusion-policy-ce-en.pdf.
+In addition, the Investment Manager evaluates and applies values and norms based screening to implement exclusions on certain industries and issuers based on specific ESG criteria and/or minimum standards of business practice based on international norms To support this screening, the Investment Manager relies on third party provider(s) who identify an issuer's participation in or the revenue which they derive from activities that are inconsistent with the values and norms based screens.
+Further details on the screening process can be found below and in the Sub-Fund's full exclusion policy which can be found on https://am.jpmorgan.com/content/dam/jpm-am-aem/emea/regional/en/policies/exclusion-policy/jpm-etf-icav-eur-corporate-bond-rei-ucits-exclusion-policy-ce-en.pdf.